Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 The dock should be positioned in a room central to the cleaning area.
 While the manual advises that one meter of free space should be maintained on each side of the dock, the Coredy proved less demanding of space than most of its competitors.
 When starting and docking, it moves in a straight line, in and out from the charging station.

 In automatic mode, the vacuum will switch between a zigzag and a random pattern.
-At various times, throughout the cleaning routine, the robot will shift to an edge cleaning pattern, vacuuming along the walls.
+At various times throughout the cleaning routine, the robot will shift to an edge cleaning pattern as it vacuumes along the walls.
 This system, in conjunction with a two-hour runtime, allows the cleaning area to be effectively swept.

 Using the remote control, the robot can be set to spot, zigzag, or edge cleaning.
 When the max button is pressed, suction power switches between 1400PA and 1700PA.
 At 1700PA, suction power is considerably increased, but the normally quiet vacuum becomes very loud, and operating time is reduced by half.